php-fig/fig-standards/accepted/PSR-17-http-factory-meta.md

 ### 9.2 `StreamFactoryInterface::createStreamFromFile()`

-The state of the created temporary resource was unspecified - per section 5.7, the requirement was added to position the temporary resource at the beginning of the stream.
+The state of the created temporary resource was unspecified - per section 5.7, the requirement was added to position the resource consistently with `fopen()`.

 ### 9.3 `StreamFactoryInterface::createStreamFromResource()`